zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 ### Natural images

-We chose to use synthetic images because we want to bring to evidence the creation of artifacts and see the differences between the libraries.
+We chose to use synthetic images because we want to put in evidence the creation of artifacts and see the differences among libraries.
 These differences are more difficult to see on natural images, i.e. the ones acquired with a camera.
 In this case, as you see can in the figures below, the results with the _nearest neighbor_ filter are quite the same while, using the _bilinear_ one the effect of the antialiasing filter become more visible.

 <div class="blog-image-container">
     <figure>